lite16/SummerTechMods/Changes/README.md

 - A machine to make the most out of your rescources

 Energised Smelter
-- Like a furnace, but electic
+- Like a furnace, but electric

 Precision Sawmill
 - Cuts up wood precisely